-MIAMI -- Offensive upgrades and bullpen help have been the Marlins’ top offseason priorities, and the organization has made strides in addressing both areas.
+MIAMI -- Offensive upgrades and bullpen help have been the Marlins’ top offseason priorities, and the front office addressed both areas in time for Spring Training.

 A majority of the players who grinded their way through the 2019 season, which finished 57-105, project to be part of the '20 club.
 The big question this year is: Will some of the top prospects make the leap to the big leagues?